 Business leaders need to replace the “I’ll tell you what you need” or the “Tell us what you need and We’ll deliver it to you” with “Let me help you, I’ll work with you in whatever way you require to show you what needs to be completed in order to make a purchase happen.”

 Be Comfortable Living with Disruption.

 A digital selling strategy is not just about tools or technology.
 It requires undertaking a change management process along with a change in mindset to respond to this new business reality.
 The reality that businesses have to transform in order to stay relevant.
 Comfort means steady as we go, and mindset will result in companies falling behind.
 In sales, the rules of the game are being rewritten by the buyer, and so leaders must get comfortable with managing uncertainty.
 As digital natives move to the front, the pace of change, the selling environment will only accelerate and digital becomes the new normal.
-Everyone in the organization needs to embrace a level of discomfort, so this can be used as a real business advantage.
+Everyone in the sales training organization needs to embrace a level of discomfort, so this can be used as a real business advantage.